aschuhardt/procyon/lua/README.md

 ### Plane

 A plane is a 2D bitmap data structure.
-Elements in the plane consist of byte values, and are accessed by an (X, Y) index.
+Elements in the plane consist of 32-bit integer values, and are accessed by an (X, Y) index.
 Planes have a fixed width and height which are exposed to the developer.

 #### Functions
 - `plane.from(w, h, value)` - Returns a new plane object with dimensions `w` and `h`, having each of its elements initialized to `value`.
 The dimensions are made accessible via the `width` and `height` fields in the resulting table.